Educorreia932/Recording/README.md

 ---

-This work has been done as part of my Master's thesis at [FEUP](https://sigarra.up.pt/feup/en/).
+This work was part of my Master's thesis at [FEUP](https://sigarra.up.pt/feup/en/).